Chemical Compound Background 9 masthead

 Corporate Governance

-The audit committee receives and reviews reports from the management and the external auditors of the Group relating to the annual and interim accounts and the accounting and internal control systems of the Group.
-The audit committee has unrestricted access to the Group’s external auditors.
-The audit committee of the Company, is comprised of Lance J Baller, J. Frank Mermoud, Mary Fallin Christensen, and Dr. William D. Bellamy, and is chaired by Mr. Lance J Baller.
+The Audit Committee receives and reviews reports from the management and the external auditors of the Group relating to the annual and interim accounts and the accounting and internal control systems of the Group.
+It has unrestricted access to the Group’s external auditors.
+The Audit Committee is comprised of Lance J. Baller (who serves as the committee chair), Tim Hughes, J. Frank Mermoud, and Mary Fallin Christensen.

-The remuneration committee sets and reviews the scale and structure of the Executive Directors’ and senior management’s remuneration and the terms of their service contracts with due regard to the interests of shareholders.
-The remuneration committee of the Company, is comprised of Mr. Lance J Baller, J. Frank Mermoud, Mary Fallin Christensen, and Dr. William D. Bellamy, and is chaired by Dr. William D. Bellamy.
+The Remuneration Committee sets and reviews the scale and structure of the Executive Directors’ and senior management’s remuneration and the terms of their service contracts with due regard to the interests of shareholders.
+The Remuneration Committee is comprised of Mary Fallin Christensen (who serves as the committee chair), Lance J. Baller, Tim Hughes, and J. Frank Mermoud.

 The remuneration and terms and conditions of appointment of the Non-Executive Directors are set by the board.
 No director or member of the senior management is permitted to participate in discussions or decisions concerning his own remuneration.

-The Company has adopted a model code for dealing in Ordinary Shares by Directors and employees which is appropriate for an AIM-quoted company
+The Company has established a share dealing code for dealings in its Ordinary Shares by Directors and employees which is appropriate for an AIM-quoted company.

 A description of Iofina’s business can be accessed here